AdobeDocs/experience-platform.en/help/dataflows/ui/monitor-sources.md

 ## Cross-service monitoring

-The upper part of the dashboard contains a representation of the ingestion flow from the source level, to [!DNL Identity Service], and to [!DNL Profile].
+The upper part of the dashboard contains a representation of the ingestion flow from the source-level, to [!DNL Identity Service], and to [!DNL Profile].
 Each cell includes a dot marker that indicates the presence of errors that occurred at that stage of ingestion.
 A green dot means an error-free ingestion, while a red dot means that an error occurred in that particular stage of ingestion.

 ![cross-service-monitoring](../assets/ui/monitor-sources/cross-service-monitoring.png)